 I use Dynamic Web Templates (DWT).
 I'll get some hoots for such an admission, especially given that I build sites based on server-side scripting.
 Even with that, some kind of template system is needed.
 DWTs are simple and relatively efficient.

 Both EW and DW support DWTs.
 Way back, both EW and DW had exactly the same template strategy, but Macromedia/Adobe advanced the state of the art a little bit, eventually stepping away from compatibility with any other tool.
-Very long ago, there was actually an organization (DWTIG) with the charter to encourage interchangeability of DWTs.
+Very long ago, there was actually an organization (the now-defunct DWTIG) with the charter to encourage interchangeability of DWTs.
 It didn't take.

 The EW approach to DWTs remains unchanged since FrontPage 2003, wherein the feature was first introduced.
 I like it and it works well.
 I like the DW version less.
 But, again, this is probably a toss up.
 If I was using DW exclusively I'd adapt.